Blunk-electronic/ET/doc/schematic_groups.rst

 ..
 Additional parameters to specify a layer ?
 .. define a circular group ?

 	Objects inside a group are highlighted.
-As long as the group mode is active, further areas can be selected and thus added to an existing group.

 	Objects of a group are copied to the clipboard so that they can be pasted multiple times using the